- Application Information

 - Official transcripts - one from every high school attended in grades 9 through 12.
 All applicants must submit transcripts translated in English or submit transcripts to a credential evaluation service which holds a membership in NACES (www.naces.org/members).
 Evaluation reports must be course-by-course.
 All transfer candidates must submit transcripts to a credential service.

 - Test of English Proficiency.
-Husson accepts TOEFL (minimum score 75, Nursing, Physical Therapy, Occupational Therapy and graduate programs minimum score 80), IELTS (minimum score 6), or iTEP (minimum score 6).
-Applicants who have been studying in an English immersion environment for two or more years may replace the test of English competency with SAT or ACT scores or comparable exam results.
+Husson accepts TOEFL (minimum score 75, Nursing, Physical Therapy, Occupational Therapy and graduate programs minimum score 80), IELTS (minimum score 6.0; graduate programs minimum score 6.5) or iTEP (minimum score 3.7; graduate programs 3.9).
+Applicants who are native English speakers or have been studying in an English immersion environment for two or more years may replace the test of English competency with SAT or ACT scores or comparable university entrance exam results.
+Other English exam results may be accepted on a case by case basis.

 - A letter of recommendation from a teacher or non-family member.

-- There is no application fee for international applicants.
+*There is no application fee for international applicants, except for certain graduate programs.

-All accepted students must submit an enrollment deposit of $500 by June 1 for September admission.
-Students accepted after May 1 must submit the deposit of $500 upon receiving their acceptance.
+All accepted students must submit an enrollment deposit of $500 by June 1 for fall admission.

 International Student Scholarships

 The President's Global Scholarship is available to all undergraduate international students.
-Students may be eligible for awards of up to $10,000.
+Students may be eligible for awards ranging from $1,000 to $10,000.
 Every applicant is screened for eligibility based upon merit criteria that include grade point average, test scores, strength of program of study, leadership, and service.
 Scholarships are renewable based upon maintaining a 2.5 grade point average and good school citizenship.
-Students must submit all application materials by January 31 to be considered for any level of the President's Global Scholarship.
+Students must submit all application materials by April 1 to be considered for any level of the President's Global Scholarship.

-International students and their families are encouraged to explore Husson University through our website, visits, and personal contact with our staff.
+International students and their families are encouraged to explore Husson University through our website, visits (in-person or virtually), and personal contact with our staff.
 We welcome your questions and the opportunity to showcase our programs.

 Students who are pursuing degrees leading to application for professional licensure or certification, and/or who will be participating in clinical placements, internships, or practica through their Husson program of study should be aware that their host facility may require a criminal background check, finger printing or drug screening.
 In such situations, students are responsible for obtaining and paying for the background check or other screening processes and for delivering required documentation to the facility.
 Although Husson will make reasonable efforts to place admitted students in field experiences and internships, the host facility will determine whether a student will be allowed clinical access at that facility.
 Students should be aware that a criminal record may jeopardize completion of their coursework and degree requirements, as well as licensure by the state professional regulating body.
 Students may consult the licensure and/ or certification organization corresponding to their intended major for more details.
 Successful completion of a program of study at Husson does not guarantee licensure, certification or employment in the relevant occupation.